Tidal surface states as fingerprints of non-Hermitian nodal knot metals

 Non-Hermitian nodal knot metals (NKMs) reach far beyond their Hermitian counterparts in terms of conceptual significance and even potentially allow for more practical realizations.
+We demonstrated this using the Hopf-Link and Trefoil knot NKM (the detailed complex spectra in Figs.~\ref{Hopfe1},\ref{Hopfe2},\ref{Hopfe3},\ref{Trefoile1},\ref{Trefoile2},\ref{Trefoile3}).
 Equipped with a generalized recipe for constructing non-Hermitian NKMs with unprecedentedly short-ranged hoppings, we reveal the algebraic, geometric, and topological aspects of their topological surface states via a marine analogy formalism, where ``tidal" intersection boundaries beneath the $\log|z|=0$ Bloch sea are identified as pivotal in defining topological phase boundaries.
 While the tidal region geometry depends on algebraic quantities such as the imaginary gap crossings, its topology depends, via complex band vorticity, on not just knot topology, but also orientation.
 A dual Seifert surface interpretation uncovers this new link between knot topology and the tidal islands, thereby helping to bridge the seeming conceptual disconnect between band structure and eigenstate topology.